devprabal/indian-liver-patients-prediction/README.md

     Albumin
     Albumin and Globulin Ratio
     Dataset: field used to split the data into two sets (patient with liver disease, or no disease)

+The kaggle notebook kernel can be found [here](https://www.kaggle.com/devprabal/liver-patients-prediction).